Meet The Team

 Stefano AmbrogiHead of News & Communications

-Margherita is Communications and Design Manager at Carbon Tracker.
-She has responsibility for event organisation, partnership building and media relationships.
-She brings graphic and visual skills, which she applies to Carbon Tracker’s brand identity, infographic design, website and social media presence.
+Margherita is Senior Communications and Design Manager at Carbon Tracker.
+She joined the team in 2014 and is responsible for developing our event strategy and research distribution through a network of strategic partnerships.
+She brings graphic and visual skills, which she applies to Carbon Tracker’s brand identity, report and infographic design, website and social media presence.

 In 2013, she completed a Master specialisation in Green Management, Energy and Corporate Social Responsibility at Bocconi University in Milan and an internship in the Investment Advisory Service and ESG Research teams at Sustainalytics in Amsterdam.